wkrueger/nextpress/README.md

 - front-end reacty common things (react, react-dom, redux, formik...)
   - moved to `nextpress-client` package
 - jest
-- all with typescript in mind
+- with typescript in mind

 Limitations (FIXMEs)

 - Design for a coupled "monolithic" small server (API and website in the same project, not necessarily in the same script)
 - The website part implicitly uses session for auth

+> Things were moved around, some examples might be outdated

 ## scaffolding